How to Calculate Your Daily Calories

 Knowing how many calories you need per day is the first step in any serious nutritional approach.
-Whether you want to lose weight, gain muscle, or just eat better, this number serves as your foundation.
-This guide shows you how to get it reliably and apply it without falling into the obsession of counting.
+Whether you want to lose weight, gain muscle, or simply eat better, this number serves as the foundation.
+This guide shows you how to obtain it reliably and apply it without falling into the obsession of counting.

 Steps